 - 1/4th cup Coriander chopped

 - 1/4th cup Raw Ground-nuts or roasted unsalted peanuts

 - 1 cup Cauliflower – cut in small florets (Optional)

-- In a pan heat 2 tbsp oil in low heat and add the nuts saute for 1 min and take it out in a bowl.
+- In a pan heat 2 tablespoon oil in low heat and add the nuts.
+Saute for 1 minute and take it out in a bowl.

 - Now take a bread and cut the borders on all 4 sides.

 - Take a rolling pin and flatten it out.

 - Now from any side leave 2 cm and cut at an angle of 45 degree (see image).

 - After cutting it will look like an open envelope.
 From the triangular head, cut the edge and get a small flat part.